 All you need is boneless skinless chicken breasts, dry marsala to make a marsala wine sauce, chicken broth, a large skillet or slow cooker or crock pot.
-There is no heavy cream needed for this chicken marsala crock pot recipe.
-Any type of marsala wine is good enough as a marsala cooking wine.
+There is no heavy cream needed for this chicken marsala.

 Can You Make Chicken Marsala in the Crock Pot?